In taking action on climate, this Arctic community wants to be a beacon to the world | CBC News

 The caribou that have recently shown up dig through the snow for the nutritious lichen they crave and find some of it trapped under ice.
 This isn't good.
 The ice only forms because the weather has been warm enough for rain or wet snow, which eventually freezes.
 Snowfalls pile on top, but that ice has done damage by locking the lichen in.

-Of course the caribou can get through it with their snouts and hooves, but it takes energy they are trying to conserve.
+Of course, the caribou can get through it with their snouts and hooves, but it takes energy they are trying to conserve.
 The hunters and elders in the area figure the caribou might move on to more fruitful feeding grounds.

 This is the reality of the North in a changing climate.
 The Arctic is warming at a rate of two to three times the rest of the world, and while the signs of it may seem invisible to an outsider, they are disturbingly clear if you call Old Crow home.